Guifeng Zongmi: Influence

 Furthermore, Zongmi's thought also influenced later Neo-Confucianism.
 For example, Zhu Xi's (1130–1200) critique of Chan Buddhism is a but recapitulation, in Confucian terms, of Zongmi's critique of the Hongzhou school.

 The Chan of Zongmi and Yanshou was also influential on Korean Buddhism, due to its impact on Jinul's (1158–1210) system, who also argued for the unity of Chan and the teachings.
 According to Broughton, Jinul's influential Excerpts from the Separately Circulated Record of the Dharma Collection with Inserted Personal Notes "is an expression of sutra-based sudden awakening gradual practice Guifeng Chan".
 The gradual practice is centered around the Kanhua Chan of Dahui, making Jinul's system a mix of Zongmi Chan and Dahui's Linji Chan.
 Zongmi's Chan Preface remained one of the most widely printed texts throughout Korean Buddhist history, with a large number of woodblock print editions.
 Zongmi's thought continues to be influential on modern Korean Seon (where the Preface remains part of the study curriculum of the Chogye order), and his ideas remain a major topic of discussion today.

-Through the influence of the Mind Mirror, Zongmi-Yanshou Chan also reached Japan, were it was influential on the Daruma school of Zen and on the thought of early Rinzai figures like Myoan Yosai (1141–1215) and Enni Ben'en (1202–1280).
+Through the influence of the Mind Mirror, Zongmi-Yanshou Chan also reached Japan, where it was influential on the Daruma school of Zen and on the thought of early Rinzai figures like Myoan Yosai (1141–1215) and Enni Ben'en (1202–1280).
 The works of Zongmi and Yanshou were also printed by the monasteries of the Five Mountains of Rinzai (around Kyoto and Kamakura).
 This tradition valued textual study, and the influence of Zongmi can be seen in the works of some of its important literari figures, like Kiyō Hōshū (1361–1424), who promoted Zongmi's teachings with the aphorism: "No Zen separate from the teachings; no teachings separate from Zen."

 Philosophy

-Zongmi's doctrinal views are largely based on the Sutra of Perfect Enlightenment, a text likely composed in China.
+Zongmi's doctrinal views are largely based on the Sutra of Perfect Enlightenment.

 Zongmi's lifelong work was the attempt to incorporate differing and sometimes conflicting systems into an integrated framework that harmonized various Buddhist teachings and traditions, especially those of Chan practice and Huayan doctrine.
 More specifically, according to Peter Gregory, one of Zongmi's main philosophical projects was to reformulate Huayan thought so as to "provide an ontological basis and philosophical rationale for Ch'an practice".
 This philosophical basis also provided a basic ethical theory for Chan which could stand up against Confucian critiques.
 It also provided the moral foundations needed to critique the more antinomian forms of Chan Buddhism that had developed in the Tang.

 Metaphysically speaking, Zongmi moves beyond the thought of earlier Huayan thinkers like Fazang, who emphasized the doctrine of perfect interfusion or unobstructed interpenetration.
 Instead, Zongmi emphasizes the teachings of the Mahayana Awakening of Faith on the "one mind" (一心) and the teachings of the Sutra of Perfect Enlightenment on the teaching of sudden enlightenment (頓教) followed by gradual cultivation, which is based on the originally enlightened mind that all beings have.